m-wrzr/streamlit-searchbox/README.md

 min_execution_time: int = 0
 ```

-Delay execution after the search function finished to reach a minimum amount of `x` milliseconds.
-This can be used to avoid fast consecutive reruns, which can cause resets of the component in some streamlit versions `>=1.35`.
+`DEPRECATED` Delay execution after the search function finished to reach a minimum amount of `x` milliseconds.
+This can be used to avoid fast consecutive reruns, which can cause resets of the component in some streamlit versions `>=1.35` and `<1.39`.

 ---